• TT Homepage

 • Contact

-Ventnor Memorial - Northland, NZ
+Ventnor Memorial - Hokianga, NZ

 In October 1902 the SS Ventnor was sailing from New Zealand to China carrying the remains of 500 Chinese who were to be buried in their ancestral villages.